 Sclerotherapy is a safe and well established treatment for thread veins on the legs.
-Although there is a number of alternative treatments, it remains the most successful.
+Although there are a number of alternative treatments, it remains the most successful.

 A solution is injected with a very tiny needle into the veins, causing the lining of the vein to swell and become sticky allowing blood to adhere to the vein wall.
 Compression is then applied to close the veins, usually in the form of a graduated medical compression stocking but bandages are also used.
 Over a period of time the vein will heal and fade away.